This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 Let’s start with answering that question before we move onto the breast emptying tips and techniques I would like to recommend to you.

 Not fully emptying your breasts could lead to Clogs

-Yep, that’s right mastitis, the word all breastfeeding moms fear!
+Yep, unfortunately that’s right.
+Mastitis, the three syllable word all breastfeeding moms fear!

 I myself have never suffered from mastitis, but I do know it can be very common and also very painful!